 1. Sonic Squirrel: The Netlabel Archive #

 Sonic Squirrel is like a digital library for the underground.
-It’s a distribution platform for “Netlabels” — labels that release music for free, usually under Creative Commons.
+It’s a distribution platform for “Netlabels” — labels that currently (or used to) release music for free, usually under Creative Commons.
 Some of these date back to the early 2010s, and can be like stepping into an internet time-machine.

 - The Vibe: It is a goldmine for experimental Techno, Dub Techno, and Minimal.